Subject descriptions

 Business and Management

-This course introduces students to the academic study of Business and Management by focusing on three core areas: Finance, Marketing, and the Principals of Management & Organisational Behaviour.
-Students will be introduced to areas such as the fundamentals of competitive analysis, marketing research, the key tenets of managerial practice, and the role finance plays in an organisation's strategies and performance.
+This course introduces students to the academic study of Business and Management by focusing on two core areas Marketing, and the Principals of Management & Organisational Behaviour.
+Students will be introduced to the fundamentals of competitive analysis, marketing research, the key tenets of managerial practice, and the role finance plays in an organisation's strategies and performance.
 As well as gaining knowledge of the fundamentals of Business and Management, you will gain skills useful in studying within any Arts or Social Science subject at university Level 1.

 ---